-You will be in the referral room until we are certain that you can meet our expectations.

-During your time in the referral room we will expect you to follow the rules of referral.

-Please tick to show that you understand the rules and are prepared to follow them:

-In the event of not ticking all boxes I understand that I will be sent home and will have to complete a day in referral on my return:

-- □ I will remove my outside clothing and wear full school uniform - □ I will hand over my mobile phone to the teacher in referral - □ I will work in silence - □ I will complete work to the best of my ability - □ If I need help I will ask in a polite way - □ I will not communicate with anyone outside of the referral room - □ I will not leave referral at break and lunchtime unless I am told by a member of the Senior Leadership Team that I can do so.
+Name of Student Date SLT Faculty referred from • ot followed our school expectations in termother that is the school. ms of behaviour You will be in the inclusion room until we a are certain that you can meet our expect ations.
+During your time i n the inclusion room we will expect you to follow the rules.
+Please tick to sho w that you understand th ne rules and are prepared to follow them : In the event of not a day in referral o • rstand that I will be sent home and will h ave to complete ☐ I will remove my outside clothing and wear full school uniform ☐ I will hand over my mobile phone to the teacher in inclusion if asked ☐ I will work in sile ence ☐ I will complete work to the best of my al bility ☐ If I need help I will ask in a polite way ☐ I will not communicate with anyone outside of the inclusion room ☐ I will not leave inclusion at break and lunchtime unless I am told by a member of the Senior Leadership Team that I can do so.
+Signed (Name of student) Signed (SLT)

-Signed(SLT)